How Do Zero Interest Promotional Rates Work

 Learn to Spot a Great Promo Rate

-A credit card's promotional rate, often shorted to “promo rate,” is a low interest rate offered on your credit card balance for a certain period of time.
-The promotional rate is often an introductory interest rate only offered during the first several months after you open the credit card account.
+A credit card's promotional rate, or promo rate, is a low interest rate offered on your credit card balance for a certain period of time.
+The promotional rate is often an introductory interest rate only offered during the first few months after you open the credit card account.
 Occasionally, some credit card issuers offer promotional rates to existing credit card users.

 Promotional Rates Last for a Certain Amount of Time

 The timing of the promotional rates varies by credit card issuer.
 Some credit cards express the promotional rate as a number of billing cycles which may be shorter than the same number of months.
-For example, a 10 billing cycle promo rate would last around 8 months (assuming a 25-day billing cycle).
+For example, a 10 -billing cycle promotional period would last around 8 months (assuming a 25-day billing cycle).

 Your promotional rate is generally locked in for the promotional period.
 However, you could lose your promotional rate prematurely if you all behind on your credit card payments before 60 days.
 At that point, the credit card issuer will apply the higher penalty rate to your balance until you've made your payment on time for six months in a row.
 Once you've lost the promotional rate, you won't get it back, even once you're caught up on payments.